Mozu/base-blank-theme/README.md

 mozu-base-blank-theme
 =============

-A theme that extends Core4.
+A theme that extends the Mozu Core Theme.
 A good starting point for Mozu theme development.

 build tooling requirements
 --------------------------